What Is Trading Liquidity With Stocks?

 Why Traders Need Liquidity

 The bid-ask spread — the amount by which the ask price exceeds the bid price for shares on the market — is one key reason why traders need liquidity.
 Typically, stocks that are more liquid have a tight bid-ask spread — meaning the highest price a buyer is willing to pay is just above the lowest price that a seller is willing to accept; with illiquid shares, there’s typically a wider bid-ask spread, meaning you will have to pay up to convince a seller to move their shares.

-Moreover, it can take longer to get your order filled, and you always want to be able to enter and exit your trades quickly and easily.
+Moreover, with illiquid shares, it can take longer to get your order filled, and you always want to be able to enter and exit your trades quickly and easily.